 About the Natomas Basin Conservancy Plan (NBHCP)

-The NBHCP applies to the 53,537-acre interior of the Natomas Basin, located in the northern portion of Sacramento County and the southern portion of Sutter County.
-The Basin contains incorporated and unincorporated areas within the jurisdiction of the City of Sacramento, Sacramento County and Sutter County.
+Located in the northern portion of Sacramento County and the southern portion of Sutter County, the NBHCP applies to the, approximately, 54,000-acre interior of the Basin, and contains incorporated and unincorporated areas within the jurisdiction of the City of Sacramento, Sacramento County and Sutter County.